Promoting Participation in the Moraga Community

 Ellen Beans has lived in Moraga since 1981.
 Trained to teach elementary school, she has spent most of her life in public service and education.
 In 2006, she helped launch the first Moraga Community Faire, and has been its coordinator ever since.
 Ellen also sits on the Board of the Moraga Chamber of Commerce.
 Since helping to found Moraga Citizens Network in 2005, she has promoted transparency in town government and assisted in getting out information on public meetings to residents.
 She writes the bi-monthly MCN Link to keep residents informed about Council agenda items, issues, and local events.

 Larry Beans has been an active member of MCN since its inception.
-He is a retired elementary school teacher and a retired team leader for Global Volunteers.
-He is active in SIRS, especially the stamp group, the Chamber of Commerce, and currently works weekly with Habitat for Humanity in Bay Point.
-He is building the Moraga Community Builds house, a house fully paid for by Moraga donors.
-Larry also started the Beans Travel Service.
+He is a retired elementary school teacher and a retired team leader for Global Volunteers where he has lead numerous teams on international projects.
+He is active in SIRS, especially the stamp group, and Kiwanis.
+His love of hiking, often with the Orinda Hiking Club, has inspired volunteer work with Trail Dogs building and repairing trails in our local parks.
+County guardianship mediations bring out the mediator in him.

 Janet Forman has lived in Moraga for 45 years.
 She is psychotherapist and maintains a private practice in Walnut Creek.
 She taught at J.F.K.
 University for eleven years.
 Janet has been the membership chairman of MCN since its inception in 2005.
 This is her first service to Moraga since the late 1960s and early 1970s, when she served on the board of the Moraga Parents' Club.